ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 ~~~
 {: .language-r}

-Since we have 3 classes for GO terms i.e. Molecular Function (MF), Cellular Component (CC) and Biological Processes (BP), we would have to rerun this 3 times.
-An alternative is to indicate `ont = "ALL`.
+Since we have 3 classes for GO terms i.e. Molecular Function (MF), Cellular Component (CC) and Biological Processes (BP), we have to run this 3 times for each GO class.

+> ## Exercise
+> How many GO categories do you find overrepresented (padj < 0.05) for the Cellular Component and Molecular Function classes?
+{: .challenge}

 ~~~
 ora_analysis_all_go <- enrichGO(gene = diff_arabidopsis_genes_annotated$entrezgene_id,